riccardoravasio/evolution-of-error-correction/README.md

 ### Self-assembly

+Code used for self-assembly simulations.
+Python files `sim-*` are used to generate simulation data, while Jupyter notebooks `plot-*` generate the plot panels for the main text and SI.
+To use data generated for the paper, download data from [Zenodo 10.5281/zenodo.17478191](https://zenodo.org/uploads/17478191) and extract the zip file in the self-assembly directory.
+For both simulation and plotting, creating a virtual environment with the requirements.txt file is recommended.

 ### Plotting the data from the Supplementary Table of Ravikumar et al. 2018

 The notebook used for plotting and looking at the data reported in Table 2 of the Supplementary Material of Ravikumar et al. _Cell_ **175** 2018, as well as a reformatted version of Table 2.
 The reformatting is necessary to be able to load the data with pandas.